lemocla/Codzilla/documentation/features.md

         The login page features a form asking the user for his email and password.
 The password can be made visible using by toggling the eye icon.

-        Upon successfully login the user will be redirected to [complete] and the navigation bar will update with functional icons to access all the features of the website such as adding an event, managing groups and events as well as viewing notification.
+        Upon successfully login the user will be redirected to a landing page and the navigation bar will update with functional icons to access all the features of the website such as adding an event, managing groups and events as well as viewing notification.

          - Once logged in, the user is able to:
          - Add / edit / delete an event